microsoft/PSRule/docs/scenarios/install-instructions.md

 > NOTE: If you are using VS Code Insiders, the command will be `code-insiders`.

 For detailed instructions, follow the steps in the [Visual Studio Code documentation][vscode-ext-gallery].

+## Getting the extension for Azure Pipelines

+Install the [latest release][extension-pipelines] from the Visual Studio Marketplace.
+For detailed instructions see [Install extensions][pipelines-install].

+If you don't have permissions to install extensions within your Azure DevOps organization, you can request it to be installed by an admin instead.

 ## Building from source